 Before commissioning and during operation, operational procedures, which take into account relations between individual steps of RAW management, are elaborated and improved.
-During the operation of NPP, the process of RAW and SNF management is described in separate documents: RAW Management Plan and SNF Management Plan for the given plant, which are approved by the ÚJD SR. The handing-over of RAW within JAVYS, a. s., and between the producer of RAW and JAVYS, a. s., is subject to operational procedures and is contractually covered.
+The handing-over of RAW within JAVYS, a. s., and between the producer of RAW and JAVYS, a. s., is subject to operational procedures and is contractually covered.